cscart/docs/en/user_guide/addons/data_feeds/set_datafeeds.rst

 ************************************
-How To: Set up the Data Feeds Add-on
+How To: Set Up the Data Feeds Add-on
 ************************************

 #.
 In the Administration panel, go to **Add-ons → Manage add-ons**.